Licorice Root: The Ancient and Traditional Remedy

 5. What is the difference between licorice root and deglycyrrhizinated licorice (DGL)?

-DGL is a form of licorice that has removed glycyrrhizin, making it safer for people with high blood pressure or those needing to avoid potassium imbalances.
+DGL is a form of licorice that has had glycyrrhizin removed, making it safer for individuals with high blood pressure or those who need to avoid potassium imbalances.

 Reference: